ryankirkman/ryankirkman.github.com/_posts/2013-01-31-activity-based-authorization.md

 # {{page.title}}

+If you don't know why you should do activity based authorization, [read this first](http://lostechies.com/derickbailey/2011/05/24/dont-do-role-based-authorization-checks-do-activity-based-checks/ "Don’t Do Role-Based Authorization Checks; Do Activity-Based Checks").

-Three things are required to successfully implement activity based authorization:
+### Three things are required to successfully implement activity based authorization:

   1. A mapping of roles to activities (usually in a database)
   2. A way of specifying which activities require authorization